NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 #### 3.13 x86-64: Extending IA32 to 64 bits

+Notes:

+1. Conventionally, `%rip` in x86-64 or `%eip`  in IA 32 hold the value of PC, namely program counter.

 ##### 3.13.3 Accessing Information

 (1) An explanation of two sentences in Page 310.